danbiwer/discogs-marketplace-js/README.md

 ````

 ####Filters/Pagination
-To specify search filters and pagination options, DiscogsMarketplace.js will accept an object as an input.
+To specify search filters and pagination options, discogs-marketplace-js will accept an object as an input.

 ````javascript
 var search_parameters = {